snok/django-auth-adfs/docs/token_lifecycle.rst

 .. important::
     Your Django application's session cookie age must be set to a value that is less than that of your ADFS/Azure AD application's refresh token lifetime.

-    If a users refresh token has expired, the user will be required to re-authenticate to continue making delegated requests.
+    If a user's refresh token has expired, the user will be required to re-authenticate to continue making delegated requests.

 Security Overview
 -----------------------